tejassharma96/pitchfork_api/README.md

 # pitchfork_api
 An unofficial python API for [pitchfork.com](http://www.pitchfork.com) reviews.
 A maintained version of @michalczaplinski's pitchfork package.

+Apologies for the confusing naming - pypi doesn't allow the use of underscores in package names, while python doesn't allow dashes in module names.
+As a result, the package name is `pitchfork-api`, but it is `pitchfork_api` everywhere else.

 [![Build Status](https://travis-ci.org/tejassharma96/pitchfork_api.svg?branch=master)]()
 [![PyPI version](https://img.shields.io/pypi/v/pitchfork-api.svg)](https://pypi.python.org/pypi/pitchfork-api/)